growtopiajaw/adb-wireless/README.md

 adb-wireless Copyright © 2018-2021 Microsoft10

-E-mail me at growtopiajaw@gmail.com if you have any questions.
+E-mail me at growtopiajaw AT gmail.com if you have any questions.